 The concept of dental implants can be traced back to the earliest civilization.
-Researchers have discovered that mummies possessed copper pegs hammered into their jawbone as a tooth replacement.
+Researchers have discovered that mummies had copper pegs in their jawbone as a teeth replacement.
 Stepping into the modern day, this dental procedure became a widely recommended option to restore a missing tooth.

 The first part of the implant is the most noticeable piece which is called the crown.
 Dental crowns are artificial teeth replacement that’s attached at the top of the titanium dental implants.
 They are made of either ceramic or gold materials.
 Usually, patients prefer the ceramic type as it closely imitates the image of a real tooth.
 Especially when the lost tooth is closer to the mouth’s entrance, the crown must be aesthetically pleasing.
 However, dentists may suggest for patients to avail of the gold or composite type if the replacement is in the occlusal region.
 These materials are more durable and enduring to the chewing pressure.

 Technically called abutment, the connector lies just on top of the metal post.
 It literally serves as the crown’s connector making sure it secures the artificial tooth in place.
 This tooth base is usually hexagonal in shape and fitting to the crown’s hollow.